Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Experiment design with sCEE and reinforcement learning

 Policy and critic networks $\pi_\phi$ and $\mathcal{C}_\chi$ can be updated following the rules of the RL algorithm of our choice, using mini-batches of either off-policy or on-policy samples.
-The posterior network $q_\kappa(\cdot)$ can be updated by using the same mini-batches to maximise the log-likelihood of the observations under our posterior model.
-Note that this means rewards are now no longer fixed but depend on $q_\kappa(\cdot)$, and change with every update of $\kappa$.
-The computational cost thus incurred can be minimised by lazy evaluation~\cite{bloss1988code}: we only update each reward when we are about to use it to update the policy and critic networks of the RL agent.
+In our experiments, we use the REDQ algorithm of \citet{chen2020randomized}.
+The posterior network $q_\kappa(\cdot)$ can be updated using the same mini-batches to maximise the log density of the observations under our posterior model.
+Note that this means rewards are now no longer fixed but depend on $q_\kappa(\cdot)$, and change with every update of the posterior parameters $\kappa$.
+The computational cost thus incurred can be minimised by lazy evaluation~\citep{bloss1988code}: we only update each reward when we are about to use it to update the policy and critic networks of the RL agent.
 The procedure is summarised in~\cref{alg:scee-rl}.

+We propose to learn the parameterised design policy network $\pi_\phi$ and the proposal distribution $q_\kappa(\cdot)$ from data simultaneously.
+Since the reward function depends on $q_\kappa(\cdot)$, and the objective function of $q_\kappa(\cdot)$ in turn depends on $\pi_\phi$, this leads to inherent instability, similar to the ``deadly triad'' that is often observed in value-based reinforcement learning~\citep{van2018deep}.
+We therefore apply several stabilisation mechanisms to prevent the neural network estimators from diverging.
+Details of the stabilisation mechanisms and RL formulation are given in~\cref{app:rl}.